Johnson & Johnson/NMF AIM Scholarship

 *Previously known as Johnson & Johnson/ NMF Future Leaders Scholarship Program

-The goal of this 3-year program is to expose diverse medical students to career opportunities within Pharmaceutical Medicine and introduce analytical and professional skills that will prepare students to become clinicians and researchers of tomorrow, empowered to address health disparities.
+The goal of this three-year program is to expose diverse medical students to career opportunities within Pharmaceutical Medicine and introduce analytical and professional skills that will prepare students to become clinicians and researchers of tomorrow, empowered to address health disparities.